INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Numerical Results

 Another critical question is how adaptive variants modify $\delta$ values with iterations.
-To illustrate this, we show the variation of $\delta$ for two problems (\texttt{10\_s295} and \texttt{2\_gold}) that were not solved by the fixed $\delta$ variant using the EM method to compute $\alpha$, while the two adaptive methods solved the two problems.
-The results for \texttt{10\_s295} and \texttt{2\_gold} are shown in Figure \ref{fig:variation_delta} (A) and (B), respectively.
+To illustrate this, we show the variation of $\delta$ for two problems (\texttt{6\_s273} and {\texttt{10\_Shekelfox10}}) that were not solved by the fixed $\delta$ variant using the EM method to compute $\alpha$, while the two adaptive methods solved the two problems.
+The results for \texttt{6\_s273} and {\texttt{10\_Shekelfox10}} are shown in Figure \ref{fig:variation_delta} (A) and (B), respectively.
 The left y-axis shows the function values in blue, and the right y-axis shows $\delta$ in red with Hessian evaluations.
 The solid lines represent the performance of the adaptive method A1, and the dashed lines represent the A2 method.
 Recall that when $\textbf{x}_t\notin [\textbf{x}_k^L, \textbf{x}_k^U]$, $\delta$ is modified and the Hessian matrix is evaluated.
-For \texttt{10\_s295}, we observe that initially $\delta$ increases for both adaptive variants to allow a larger step size during the initial phase of the algorithm.
-However, $\delta$ decreases to a small value as the algorithm approaches the optimal solution.
-For \texttt{2\_gold}, for EM:A1, $\delta$ strictly decreases, whereas no apparent trend is observed for EM:A2.
+For \texttt{6\_s273}, we observe that initially $\delta$ increases for both adaptive variants to allow a larger step size during the initial phase of the algorithm.
+However, $\delta$ decreases to a small value as the algorithm approaches the solution.
+For {\texttt{10\_Shekelfox10}}, for EM: A1, $\delta$ first increases then decreases strictly, whereas no apparent trend is observed for EM: A2.
 Importantly, we note that adapting $\delta$ can achieve faster convergence.

 Overall, these results highlight the robustness of the adaptive interval strategies, particularly when used with the EM and MK $\alpha$ estimation methods.
 It consistently outperforms the fixed-interval approaches across all the performance metrics.